6.4. Levels of Policing and Role of Police

 • Plus Many More ++

 State Level: State police work for a state.
-For example, in Oregon, the state police work for the state of Oregon and the department is Oregon State Police (OSP).
-In Nevada, the state police are Nevada Highway Patrol (NHP) and work for the Nevada Department of Public Safety.
-The commissioned (certified by the state with powers of arrest) employees are generally called troopers (a.k.a. police officers), their uniform is blue (except for California Highway Patrol who wear tan and dark brown uniforms), they wear round tipped hats, and their primary duty is to patrol the highways and interstates; however, many state police also investigate many different criminal crimes, run criminal forensic labs, along with divisions of fish and wildlife.
+For example, in Oregon, the state police work for the state of Oregon, and the department is Oregon State Police (OSP).
+In Nevada, the state police are the Nevada Highway Patrol (NHP) and work for the Nevada Department of Public Safety.
+The commissioned (certified by the state with powers of arrest) employees are generally called troopers (a.k.a. police officers), their uniform is blue (except for California Highway Patrol who wear tan and dark brown uniforms), they wear round-tipped hats, and their primary duty is to patrol the highways and interstates; however, many state police also investigate many different criminal crimes, run criminal forensic labs, along with divisions of fish and wildlife.
 The duties of each state agency are different and unique to each state.
 For example, OSP has an explosives unit (see photo below).

 Each state is divided into counties, and each county, depending on size, could have a sheriff’s office.
 Examples of sheriff offices (county police) in Oregon: